mdemuth/hyper-item/README.md

 ## 1. Description

-Hyper-item is a hypermedia type that tries to combine the best parts of the [collection+json](http://amundsen.com/media-types/collection/) and [siren](https://github.com/kevinswiber/siren) media types to enable the creation of [task-based](https://cqrs.wordpress.com/documents/task-based-ui/)/[inductive](https://msdn.microsoft.com/en-us/library/ms997506.aspx) user interfaces that have the ability to be extended by new features (properties, links, actions and sub-items) at runtime.
+Hyper-Item is a hypermedia type that tries to combine the best parts of the [collection+json](http://amundsen.com/media-types/collection/) and [siren](https://github.com/kevinswiber/siren) media types to enable the creation of [task-based](https://cqrs.wordpress.com/documents/task-based-ui/)/[inductive](https://msdn.microsoft.com/en-us/library/ms997506.aspx) user interfaces that have the ability to be extended by new features (properties, links, actions and sub-items) at runtime.

-If you have a *hyper-item*-client feel free to say *hi* my demo server at [http://hi.cognicraft.net](http://hi.cognicraft.net) and try to follow links and submit actions.
+If you have a Hyper-Item client feel free to say *hi* my demo server at [http://hi.cognicraft.net](http://hi.cognicraft.net) and try to follow links and submit actions.

-The media type for JSON *hyper-item* is [`application/vnd.hyper-item+json`](https://www.iana.org/assignments/media-types/application/vnd.hyper-item+json).
+The media type for Hyper-Item in JSON is [`application/vnd.hyper-item+json`](https://www.iana.org/assignments/media-types/application/vnd.hyper-item+json).

 ![item](img/Expanded-Item.png)